Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 Input rows are divided into the specified amount of tiles so that each tile is assigned the same amount of rows.

 - Select the Number of Tiles to assign to the data.

-- Do not split tile on column (Optional): If you select a field from this dropdown list, a tile is not split across this field.
-If no field is selected, the tile # takes preference over the specified field data, thus potentially splitting groups.
+- Don't Split Tile on Column (Optional): If you select a column from this dropdown list, a tile is not split across this column.
+If no column is selected, the tile number takes preference over the specified column data, thus potentially splitting groups.

-- Sort Column (Optional): If you select a field from this drop down list, the data will be sorted (in descending order for numbers and ascending order for all other field types) on the specified field before it is assigned to a tile.
+- Column to Sort By (Optional): If you select a column from this drop-down list, the data will be sorted (in descending order for numbers and ascending order for all other column types) on the specified column before it is assigned to a tile.

-The number of records in the input might not be equally divisible by the number of tiles you specify.
-This is based solely on the record's position in the input file, unless the Sort field is specified.
+The number of rows in the input might not be equally divisible by the number of tiles you specify.
+This is based solely on the row's position in the input file unless the Sort column is specified.

-Creates tiles based on the Standard Deviation of the values in the specified field.
-The tiles assigned indicate whether the record's value falls within the average range (=0), above the average (1), or below the average (-1), etc.
+Creates tiles based on the Standard Deviation of the values in the specified column.
+The tiles assigned indicate whether the row's value falls within the average range (=0), above the average (1), or below the average (-1), etc.

 The tile value represents the mean of the data range.
 The tile numbers explain the range directly.
 The range always starts at -0.5 and ends at +0.5:

 - Numeric Column to Group (Must be Numeric): Choose the column to tile by.
 This column must contain a numeric value.

 - Select the naming convention applied to the output field: